 In reality, criminals are leaving immutable fingerprints on the blockchain.
 What’s missing is the ability to attribute those fingerprints to the actors.
 For example, lead investigatory processes have determined that of all known ransomware payments, they all landed on 5 points of exit, to 200 ‘addresses’.
 Of known payments, 80% come back to 25 addresses.
 What’s this mean?
 Once the capability to attribute is achieved, unfettered use of cryptocurrency will diminish greatly.

 While many panelists and speakers throughout the day disagreed on the role of cryptocurrency in ransomware, one thing that they all agreed on was the need for the cryptocurrency market to establish some form of self-regulation and reporting that can co-exist with the conventional Fiat market.

-Enabling SMEs to prepare and respond to ransomware
+Enabling SMEs to prepare for, and respond to, ransomware

 The most relevant theme to me, and to our ActZero audience, was the challenge of informing, encouraging, and aiding small- and medium-sized enterprises (SMEs).
 This need was ever-present in discussions.
 There was a cognizant acceptance that public and private sector cybersecurity organizations and vendors need to do more to provide guidance, tools, and support to SMEs.